nodejs/node/doc/api/http.md

 If a client connection emits an `'error'` event, it will be forwarded here.
 Listener of this event is responsible for closing/destroying the underlying socket.
 For example, one may wish to more gracefully close the socket with a custom HTTP response instead of abruptly severing the connection.
+The socket **must be closed or destroyed** before the listener ends.

 This event is guaranteed to be passed an instance of the {net.Socket} class, a subclass of {stream.Duplex}, unless the user specifies a socket